 Heart rate variability, which is calculated by looking at the time in between heartbeats, is another measurement used by Fitbit to keep a track on your heart.
 However, since this is focused on tracking fluctuations, things like a user's age, body position, the time of day and health status can all affect readings.

-Debuted through the Charge 2 and also available on the Ionic and Blaze, Fitbit's Relax app measures the beat-to-beat changes in order to recommend a personalised breathing pattern during each guided breathing session.
+Fitbit's Relax app, available on the Charge 3, Ionic and Versa, measures the beat-to-beat changes in order to recommend a personalised breathing pattern during each guided breathing session.

 However, these are more of a real-time way to get you to focus on relaxing, as opposed to something you view in the companion app and keep a track of in the long term.
 You're able to choose a session lasting either two or five minutes, and all you need to do is follow the circle on the screen for inhaling/exhaling.
 Sparkles will show after around 20 seconds if you're aligned to the device.

 You can read more in our heart rate variability guide.